- There are several major editions of Windows 10 available, each with unique features and differences.

 But if you want to know what edition provides the best security, against malware and hackers, you need to take into consideration that Windows 10 Pro, Enterprise, and Education also contain the encryption technology Bitlocker.

-With Bitlocker, all information and data stored on the computer is conveniently protected.
-You just have to log into Windows 10 and then have full access.
+- With Bitlocker, all information and data stored on the computer is conveniently protected

 What are some of the best features?